bbmokhtari/django-translations/docs/reference/utils.rst

       en

-   To get the supported language code of an existing accented language code:
+   To get the :term:`supported language` code of an existing accented language code:

    .. testcode:: _get_supported_language